bruceravel/demeter/documentation/Athena/analysis/peak.rst

    The peak fitting sequence tab.

-The table at the top shows the R-factor and χ²\ :sub:`ν` for each fit in the sequence.
+The table at the top shows the R-factor and reduced |chi|\ :sup:`2` for each fit in the sequence.
 Selecting a row of this table by clicking on it will display the detailed results from that fit in the text box and will plot the result of that fit.

 :demeter:`athena` provides a couple of ways of examining the results of the fit sequence.
 The list of parameters that were varied in the fit are loaded